 We like to think of advising as a combinatorial system at CC.
 There’s a network of faculty and staff here to support you, depending on what specific questions or concerns you may have.
 If your advisor is not available, feel free to email or call Re Evitt, Associate Dean of the College.
 She can help you identify who your best point of contact is.
 There are a number of individuals you can reach out to.
 Here are just a few of the resource people you might consider contacting:

 - Re Evitt, the Associate Dean of the College, (719) 389-6687;

 - Candace Santa Maria, the Assistant Registrar, and her colleagues in the Registrar’s Office (719) 389-6273;

 - Traci Freeman, Director of the Colket Center and Sophomore Jump contact (719) 389-6726;

 - Jessie Dubreuil, Director, First Year Experience Program, (719) 227-8291;

 - Faculty with whom you have had a class (your FYE instructor may be especially useful);

 - Your FYE student mentor;

-- Other helpful resources from the Student Life support network include: Cesar Cervantes, Assistant Dean of Students, (719) 389-6027; your Resident Assistant (RA); your Residential Life Coordinator (RLC).
+- The Student Life support network: Cesar Cervantes, Assistant Dean of Students, (719) 389-6027; your Resident Assistant (RA); your Residential Life Coordinator (RLC).